Sinodun/draft-dprive-bcp-op/draft-ietf-dprive-bcp-op.md

 ### Policy

-1. Make an explicit statement that IP addressses are treated as PII
+1. Make an explicit statement that IP addresses are treated as PII
-1. State if IP addresses are being logged
-1. Specify clearly what data (including whether it is aggregated, pseudonymized or anonymized and the conditions of data transfer) is:
+1. Specify clearly what data (including IP addresses) is:
     - Collected and retained by the operator, and for what period it is retained
     - Shared with partners
     - Shared, sold or rented to third-parties

+    and in each case whether it is aggregated, pseudonymized or anonymized and the conditions of data transfer
 1. Specify any exceptions to the above, for example technically malicious or anomalous behavior
 1. Declare any partners, third-party affiliations or sources of funding